Knguyen-dev/temp-cs-notes/redis_scratch_notes/chapter_5/2_event_loop.md

   }
 }

+/**
+ * Shift 32 to the left by 20 by 20 bits.
+This makes the thing 32 MB.
+You can easily calculate
+ * this by doing 32 * 2^{20}.
+ *
+ * When a socket is created the OS creates a socket receive and socket send buffer for incoming and outgoing data.
+ * We've covered this, however the typical buffer sizes on many systems is about 64 KB to 512 KB, which is a lot less
+ * than 32 MB.
+So we'll be storing data from that OS buffer into our user-defined buffer, and our user-defined buffer is like
+ * many times bigger.
+ *
+ * The motivation behind making the max message size so big, is that we want the application to handle very large messages, even
+ * if the kernel only able to at most give us a part of the message at a time.
+So the receive buffer could be fill, we send it to our
+ * user-defined buffer, and maybe that has to happen a couple of times for the entire message to be received.
+It's a big indicator that
+ * our application is ready to handle partial reads and writes.
+ */
+const size_t k_max_msg = 32 << 20;

 /*
 + try_one_request: Tries 1 request (tries to read one message, and send one response) if there's enough data.
 This function is used in `handle_read()` as a helper function.
 Anyways this function returns a boolean indicating whether this operation was successful.
 */